community access fund

 Transparency

-The Community Access Fund is designed to help subsidise access to selected quieter/off-peak sessions whilst also supporting the long-term sustainability of those sessions and the studio itself.
+The Community Access Fund is designed to reduce financial barriers to accessing movement while supporting the long-term sustainability of the scheme and the studio.

 As a small independent studio, it’s important that instructors continue to be paid fairly and that classes remain financially viable.